Mayra Verónica: Music

-Verónica collaborated on her first album with Univision Network in 2007, which was titled Vengo Con To (Comin' At Ya With Everything).
-Performed in the musical style of reggaetón, Verónica's album included "Vengo Con To" of which King magazine said: "Verónica's moaning make Madonna's Erotica sound like bubblegum pop… chew on that Daddy Yankee."
+Mayra Verónica collaborated on her first album with Univision Network in 2007, which was titled Vengo Con To (Comin' At Ya With Everything).
+Performed in the musical style of reggaetón, Verónica's album included "Vengo Con To" of which King magazine said: "Verónica's moaning makes Madonna's Erotica sound like bubblegum pop… chew on that Daddy Yankee."
 The song charted in the Top 40 on Billboard, while the music video was reportedly banned from Latin television.
 The album's popularity landed Verónica a deal with Universal Motown, which put out a second single from the album titled "Mamma Mia".
 A third single, "Es Tan Dificil Olvidarte", dedicated to fallen troops, put Verónica in the top 10 on the pop contemporary charts.
 In 2014, Veronica's song "Mama Mia" was nominated for "Best Latin Dance Song of The Year" by the 29th Annual International Dance Music Awards (IDMA).